UCLALibrary/oral-history/README.md

 ### Application Only Changes

-- Create a branch and create the changes to the application code.
+- Create a branch and make changes to the application code.

-- The `version` field must be incremented in `charts/Chart.yaml`.

-- Submit a pull request.
-On _submission_ or merge of a pull request, a container image is built and pushed to Docker Hub.
+- Submit a pull and review request.
+On _submission_ of a pull request, a container image is built and pushed to Docker Hub.
+Update the pull request and incorporate any change requests required from the review.

 - Navigate to Docker Hub and note the image tag, which is the first 8 characters of the hash.

-- In the appropriate `charts/[envrionment]-oralhistory-values.yaml` file, update the `image: tag` value to the tag copied from above.
+- In the appropriate `charts/[environment]-oralhistory-values.yaml` file, update the `image: tag` value to the tag copied from Docker Hub in the previous step.
+This should be the final commit before merging the pull request.

-- Commit and update the pull request to reflect the new build.
-Because a pull request is submitted another container image build will be triggered -- using this process, the deployed image is always at least one "behind" the most recently submitted pull request.
+- Update the pull request to reflect the final commit added for the new image created.
+  Because a pull request will be updated, another container image build will be triggered -- using this process, the deployed image is always at least one "behind" the most recently submitted pull request.

-With the `image: tag` value updated a build will automatically be deployed when updating `[stage,test]-oralhistory-values.yaml`.
-For production, the file should be updated and DevSupport notified.
+On merging and pushing this change to `main`, the new `image: tag` value will trigger a new deployment.
+This process is automatic when updating `[stage,test]-oralhistory-values.yaml`.

+For production, `prod-oralhistory-values.yaml` should be updated and DevSupport notified, and is not automatically deployed.

 ### Chart Changes

-If there are changes to files under `templates/`, an extra step is required to propagate the chart changes.
+If there are changes to files under `templates/`, extra steps are required to propagate the chart changes.

+- The `version` field must be incremented in `charts/Chart.yaml`
 - Submit a pull request to the [gitops_kubernetes](https://github.com/UCLALibrary/gitops_kubernetes) repository.
 - The pull request should increment the `sources : targetRevision` value under the appropriate environment section in the `apps\apps-team-prod-environment-values.yaml` file.